HB9HUS/notes-on-learning-cw/README.md

 But have a look at section "Receiving speed" below, there is not "one" speed you are at.

 ## Receiving CW
-- letters
+Receiving or copying CW is not hard, but needs a lot of pracitce.
+The recommended things are:
-- hard copy or head copy
+- Have FUN! change the practice if it gets boring
-- getting faster
+- practice daily at least 10-30min
-- getting fast
+- stopp when you get tired
-- instant character recognition
+- multiple short sessions is better than one long
-- instant word recognition (much later)
+- don't listen to slow CW, space the letters out if necessary (farnsworth timing)
-- abbreviations and q-codes
+- learn by sound, don't use any form of memnonic (e.g. charts)

 Some very good information is to be found on the [advice page](https://morsecode.ninja/advice/) of morse code ninja.

 ### The letters
 Learning the letters is the obvious starting point on your journey to learn CW.
-There are many texts that describe this process in detail.
+There are many texts that describe this process in detail (e.g. https://www.qsl.net/kb5wck/morse-.html).

 There are probably hundreds of tools for learning CW to be found online.
 Every ham with coding skills seems to have written one.